 - Oil for frying

 - Mix the cornmeal, flour, baking powder, sugar, and salt in a bowl.
-Add just enough cold water to make a stiff dough.
+Add 3/4 cup water and mix the dough.
+You should have a stiff dough.
+If the dough is dry, continue adding water, 1 tablespoon at a time just until the dough comes together stiffly.

 - Flour your hands well and knead the dough on a lightly floured surface for just a minute or so.
 Divide the dough into 12 portions.
 Roll each portion into a small cigar or sausage shape that’s somewhat tapered at the ends.